szervoudakis/FanoutExchangeDemo/README.md

 3) dotnet run
 4) Run the consumers: EmailConsumerApp, PaymentConsumerApp, and LoggerConsumerApp
 5) Send a POST request to /api/auth/register to trigger the event chain
+6) Get request for user's info with /api/User/{id}